shadowguardian507-irl/CV/CV.md

 ## Business experience
   Administration of multi-site distributed systems and network infrastructure
+  --  remote management of site interlinking network equipment
   Systems deployment/configuration automation
+  --  via use of Ansible to ensure creation of consistent systems
   Infrastructure planning/structuring
+  -- creation of supporting infrastructure for 3rd party software to run in
   Performing problem analysis and rectification
+  -- automated detection of transient systems connection issues

 ## Technical experience
 ### Operating Systems